 Is Abilify Dangerous?

-Some consider Abilify to be dangerous. the drug has been the cause of several lawsuits because it has been alleged to cause compulsive behaviors in users, as well as deadly side effects.
-There are several common compulsive behaviors associated with the use of Abilify, such as:
+Some consider Abilify to be dangerous.
+The drug has been the cause of several lawsuits because it has been alleged to cause compulsive behaviors in users, as well as potentially deadly side effects.

 - Excessive shopping

 An overdose of Abilify may also be fatal.
 If you or someone you are with is experiencing symptoms of overdose, including widening pupils, nausea and/or vomiting, confusion, weakness, changes in heartbeat, seizures, drowsiness, or loss of consciousness, call the Poison Help Line (1-800-222-1222) immediately.

 Prior to taking Abilify, the plaintiffs allege that they never struggled with these compulsions, and that the urges are uncontrollable.
 They also have claimed that the compulsions ended as soon as they stopped taking the medication.
 Unfortunately, many plaintiffs suffered damages as a result of these compulsive behaviors, and are seeking compensation.